Artificial intelligence industry in China: Military impact

 China's centrally directed effort is investing in the U.S. AI market, in companies working on militarily relevant AI applications, potentially granting it lawful access to U.S. technology and intellectual property.
 Chinese venture capital investment in U.S. AI companies between 2010 and 2017 totaled an estimated $1.3 billion.
 In September 2022, the U.S. Biden administration issued an executive order to prevent foreign investments, "particularly those from competitor or adversarial nations," from investing in U.S. technology firms, due to U.S. national security concerns.
 The order covers fields of U.S. technologies in which Chinese government has been investing, including "microelectronics, artificial intelligence, biotechnology and biomanufacturing, quantum computing, [and] advanced clean energy."

-In 2024, researchers from the People's Liberation Army Academy of Military Sciences were reported to have developed a military tool using Llama, which Meta Platforms said was unauthorized due to its model use prohibition for military purposes.
+In 2024, researchers from the People's Liberation Army Academy of Military Sciences were reported to have developed a military tool using Llama, which Meta Platforms said was unauthorized due to its model's use prohibition for military purposes.
 In March 2025, the U.S. Commerce Department added the Beijing Academy of Artificial Intelligence and Beijing Innovation Wisdom Technology Co. to the Entity List for allegedly developing technology for military purposes.

+Some analysts have noted that some military applications of artificial intelligence could pose challenges to and may eventually degrade the CCP's absolute control of the military.

 Academia

 Although in 2004, Peking University introduced the first academic course on AI which led other Chinese universities to adopt AI as a discipline, especially since China faces challenges in recruiting and retaining AI engineers and researchers.
 Over half of the data scientists in the United States have been working in the field for over 10 years, while roughly the same proportion of data scientists in China have less than 5 years of experience.
 As of 2017, fewer than 30 Chinese Universities produce AI-focused experts and research products.^{:8} Although China surpassed the United States in the number of research papers produced from 2011 to 2015, the quality of its published papers, as judged by peer citations, ranked 34th globally.
-China especially want to address military applications and so the Beijing Institute of Technology, one of China's premier institutes for weapons research, recently established the first children's educational program in military AI in the world.
+China especially wants to address military applications and so the Beijing Institute of Technology, one of China's premier institutes for weapons research, recently established the first children's educational program in military AI in the world.

 In 2019, 34% of Chinese students studying in the AI field stayed in China for work.
-According to a database maintained by an American thinktank, the percentage increased to 58% in 2022.
+According to a database maintained by an American think tank, that percentage increased to 58% in 2022.